JimSeker/googleplayAPI/README.md

 <b>FirebaseMessageDemo</b> is a start at an example for Cloud Messaging.
 It works pretty well.
 The webcode needed is in the php directory of the project, you will need a webserver to get this project running.

+<b>fbDatabaseAuthDemo</b> Has multiple fragments to show firebase authentication, Google Authentication, Realtime Database (and firebase adapter for recyclerview), Storage, remote config, and invites (which sort of work).
+There is code for notifications and analytics as well.

+<b>firebaseMLKit</b> is a first attempt at using the firebase ML kit to do image recognition.
+It's using mostly google example code at this point.

 <b>NearbyConnectionDemo</b> is simple example of using the Nearby Connection APIs.
 It connects up between 2 devices and sends two messages.
 It's still a little rough and needs much better comments.

 <b>NearbyMessageDemo</b> is an example of using the Nearby (BLE) messages APIs.
 It is setup in two fragments, one that subscribes (reads) BLE messages which should be good for just about messages, including beacons.